splunk/public-o11y-docs/sp-oncall/configuration/team-escalation-policy.rst

 #.
 Select :guilabel:`Save` to save the escalation policy at the bottom of the page.

 #.
 Attach the escalation policy to the desired Routing Key by selecting :guilabel:`Set Up Routing`.
 Routing keys are a key link to connect incidents to one of your established Escalation Policies.
-For more information on routing keys, see :ref:`routing-keys`.
+For more information on routing keys, see :ref:`spoc-routing-keys`.
 If no routing keys are connected to the escalation policy then it will only be active if called out specifically in a manual incident or “execute policy” step of another escalation policy.

 .. note:: Only Global and Alert Admins can configure and edit routing keys.
 Work with a user with these permission levels to assure your sescalation policy is connected to the correct routing key.